OO Design Patterns

 We cannot change the ListSorter class to take input arrays.
 This is because we are not the developers of the library.
 If we change the method sortList, we might introduce bugs and also we need to change it every time a new version of the library will be released.
 Moreover, we might not have access to the library source code, making it impossible to change the method.

 The Adapter design pattern tells us to create a class SortListAdapter that implements the interface Sorter.
 Its sort() method converts int[] to List<Integer>, calls the sortList() method of the class ListSorter, and then converts the sorted list back to an array.
+The two conversion helpers are private methods of the adapter — they are part of how the adapter does its job, not a separate API.

 public class SortListAdapter implements Sorter {